 The course is divided into weeks.
+(Due to the change in RIT's calender, a week runs from Wednesday to Tuesday.)
 Each week includes a brief video introduction and one to three lessons, presented as Jupyter notebooks, available in mycourses.
-(The notebooks need to be saved to your computer and run within Jupyter.)
+(The notebooks can be run on the JupyterHub server or saved to your computer and run within Jupyter locally.)
 These notebooks provide explanations interspersed with Python demonstrations, to be executed one step at a time.
 You are encouraged to tinker with the commands to explore how the demo changes if parameters, procedures, etc are modified.